 * The recipe for the peanut butter playdough is a little different here than in my eBook.
 We were out of a couple of the other ingredients, so reverted to the old standby recipe this time around.
 My eBook version calls for 1 cup peanut butter, 1 cup powdered sugar, 1 cup powdered milk, and 2 tablespoons cocoa powder.

-This nest snack is one of many Easter and spring crafts and activities from The Artful Spring: Celebrate the Season & the Holidays with Family Arts and Crafts.
-If you'd like your own copy, you can buy it for $9.99 or you can get it for FREE if you preorder The Artful Parent book about children's art and creativity.
+This is one of many Easter snacks for kids and spring arts and crafts ideas from my eBook, The Artful Spring: Celebrate the Season & the Holidays with Family Arts and Crafts.